ai/about-postcss/postcss.en.md

 ## Benefits

-1. Perfomance
+1. Performance
 2. Modularity
-3. Features, impossible in Sass
+3. Features that are impossible with Sass

 ## *Part 4*  Present
 !cover present.jpg